dananggadii/GCP_Project/Foundation/Cloud NAT/nat_privateAccess.md

 ### 3. SSH to vm-internal to test the IAP tunnel

-1. In the Cloud Console, click Activate Cloud Shell (Cloud Shell).
+1. In the Cloud Console, click Activate Cloud Shell.

 2. If prompted, click Continue.